 Compare this with the current system.
 Today, Apple sells an iPad and makes a profit.
 The government takes 35%, then Apple disburses some to your grandparents and some to Gordon Gekko.
 On that dividend, Gekko pays a 15% individual income tax rate, but your Gran gets taxed as if her retirement disbursements were wages.
 For Gekko, that’s an overall tax rate of about 45% (1-0.65*0.85).
 But, if your grandparents make, for example, $100,000, they’ll end up paying a further 28% for a total tax rate of 53%.
 Terrible!

 Of course, none of the above considers the reality of transfer pricing.
 In today’s world, Apple doesn’t pay nearly 35%.
 Instead, they transfer profits to an Ireland-based subsidiary and pay about 7% overall.
 Then the strategy is to wait patiently for Republicans to gain control of the Senate, when they’ll announce a “temporary” tax holiday for repatriated capital avoiding taxes altogether (but your Gran still pays her 28%).
 More about tax avoidance here.
 It’s time for a better system.
-Trying to tax the wealth via corporate tax rates is like playing piano through boxing gloves.
-We don’t have the accuracy to tax the right people, and in the process, manage to create a whole lot of havoc in the markets.
+Trying to tax the wealthy via corporate tax rates is like playing piano through boxing gloves.
+We don’t have the precision to tax the right people, and in the process, manage to create a whole lot of havoc in the markets.

 So, the next time Bernie Sanders says (with indignation),